Shikshanachya Aaicha Gho: Synopsis

-Shrinivas Rane, is an average student, born with average academic intelligence, but when it comes to cricket he is a born genius.
+Shrinivas Rane is an average student, born with average academic intelligence, but when it comes to cricket he is a born genius.
 His extraordinary talent was lost on his father who like millions of other parents believed that a child's intellect is only reflected in their mark sheet, which eventually will give them a "secure future".
 So he begins his quest to make his son the brightest and best student in the world.
-But Shree can’t handle this pressure and it reflects on his psyche deteriorating the relation between father and son, upon which the father in a fit of anger does something which makes him repent later.
+But Shree can't handle this pressure and it reflects on his psyche deteriorating the relationship between father and son, upon which the father in a fit of anger does something that makes him repent later.